Training Employees Is Easier with This Tip

 - 80 percent prefer to read complicated materials in print, compared to only 13 percent who prefer computer screen, and a microscopic 3 percent would rather use their smartphones

-- 68 percent believe that books are more likely to encourage learning and the development of other skills than using screens
+- 68 percent believe books are more likely to encourage learning and the development of other skills than using screens

 Seems to me that every one of those is a critical issue in employee training, both for new hires and promoted employees.
 They are equally important for new company initiatives, product introductions, benefit sessions and any other vital transmission of information.